AntoLindo/AUESOME---Robustness-Test/README.md

 - MOVE ALL THE SOFTWARE STRUCTURE ON GOOGLE COLAB (In order to operate coherently with Nicolae)
 - Try to increase the resolution of input image and train the model again (but slower)
 - test it.

+OCTOBER 1st :

+After training the network for 10 epochs (around 3 hours training on local GPU) it shows good results in classification: 87% accuracy.
+The model has been trained on 512x512 px images, a little upscale with respect to the precedent versions (224x224px).
+One can find the first results in RESULTS/GRAPHS/1_10_25